A Wintery State of Mind

 - Susan Daniels "The Genuine Stories"

 - Rory Goff “Anti-slavery and the Underground Railroad in Fairfield, Iowa”

 - June Lowenberg “Clear Colors”

 - Take an art class: Once a month ICON gallery hosts a Paint & Party event where participants paint in the style of a classic artist.
 You can order a kit ahead of time and then tune in with your artist gang and paint the night away.
 Get on their mailing list for all the details. firstname.lastname@example.org.
 Local artist and master pastel and watercolor artist John Preston hosts a live virtual class every Wed on Facebook. https://www.facebook.com/john.preston.7737.
-Maybe jewelry making is more to your liking in which case visit https://zaxjewelryworks.com/.
-Margaret Zacny has moved her classes online and is determined to help aspiring metalsmiths develop the skills needed to create beautiful jewelry.
+Be sure to grab some supplies from Cindy's Art Beat as you set off at your new hobby.

 - Sipping hot chocolate: Whether it’s a day of hiking the trails or last-minute holiday shopping, warming up with a hot beverage is always welcome.
-Some of our favorites include the matcha rose latte from Hazel Moon Café, a sweet little java shop with ambiance.
-Or try a whipped topped hot chocolate from Spritzergy.
-This little drink spot specializes in online ordering and drive through pick up so that you don’t have to get out of your car.
+Some of our favorites include the matcha latte from Cafe Paradiso, a fun little java shop with ambiance.
+Or try a specialty tea from The Bookhouse.
+This little drink spot is the coziest spot in town and their view of the downtown makes for some fulfilling people watching.